 Health care providers who already have access to the Medical Portal (e.g., used the Drug Formulary Prior Authorization process) will automatically be granted access to OnBoard and an online Health Care Provider Administration function.
 Using the online Health Care Provider Administration, health care providers can add delegates who will be allowed to access OnBoard on their behalf to perform functions based on roles that are assigned, such as assisting with the drafting of PARs and submitting Form HP-1.0.

-Learn more about how to access the Medical Portal, online administration and how to assign delegate roles for OnBoard by visiting Medical Portal Access and Administration for Health Care Provider.
+Learn more about how to access the Medical Portal, online administration and how to assign delegate roles for OnBoard by visiting Medical Portal New User Access and Administration for Health Care Provider.

 What is a Prior Authorization Request (PAR)?